Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Numerical results

 \begin{remark} The results shown in figures \ref{fig:MLQMC_conv_1} and \ref{fig:MLQMC_conv_2} do not account for differences in the cost per sample due to variations in the number of supermesh cells.
 If the cost of solving the PDE with random coefficients of interest (e.g.~equation \eqref{eq:diffusion_eqn_for_QMC_conv_bis}) dominates over the cost of sampling white noise realizations, these results are still valid as is.
-Otherwise, extra care must be taken when using Haar meshes which are much finer than the corresponding FEM meshes as this results in a large number of supermesh cells.
+Otherwise, extra care must be taken when using Haar meshes which are much finer than the corresponding FE meshes as this results in a large number of supermesh cells.
 In the figures this would apply to Haar levels greater than $\mathscr{L}_\ell = \{4,\dots,10\}$ (gray line in the plot on the right) and there is clearly a trade-off: larger $\mathscr{L}$ means faster decay with respect to $N$, but larger costs per sample as well. \end{remark}

 By looking at figure \ref{fig:MLQMC_conv_2} it is clear that our expectations are met.
 In the QMC case (plot on the left) we see that a small Haar level results in significant cost increase for small tolerances, while for large Haar levels we retain good convergence with respect to $N$ and a cost complexity which looks just slightly worse than $O(\varepsilon^{-2})$.
-For the tolerances considered, there seems to be little advantage in increasing the Haar level beyond the $\mathscr{L}=8$ threshold.
-For this specific problem, the optimal strategy would be to increase the Haar level as the mesh is refined and set $\mathscr{L}_{\ell} = \{4,5,6,6,8,8\}$ so that the Haar level is increased only when needed.
-Generally speaking, we believe that it is never advantageous to use Haar meshes much finer than the FEM meshes (cf.~remark \ref{rem:MLQMC_cost_no_supermesh_cells}).
+For this specific problem, the optimal strategy would be to increase the Haar level as the mesh is refined so that the Haar level is increased only when needed.
+Generally speaking, we believe that it is never advantageous to use Haar meshes much finer than the FE meshes (cf.~remark \ref{rem:MLQMC_cost_no_supermesh_cells}).